FAQ

 For the Community FAQ

-Chances are you’ve been approached by a Location Scout or maybe a Location Manager; so more than likely they’ll be able to answer most, if not all of your questions.
+Chances are a Location Scout, or a Location Manager has approached you.
+They’ll likely be able to answer most of your questions.

-There are several things that you’ll need to ask and know before agreeing to “Hosting” a Film Crew: What “type” of production is it (Movie; TV show; Commercial; Still Shoot; Music Video)?
+There are several things that you’ll need to ask and know before agreeing to “host” a film crew:

-The Film Permit will specify the hours of the day for filming; as well as any restrictions and/or requirements the Company must comply with and adhere to in order to film those designated scenes.
-Permits may also specify if the Production needs to hire Police; the CHP; Fire Dept. Staff; Park Rangers or any City Employees (if required) to supervise the Filming.
+The film permit will specify the hours of the day for filming and any restrictions and/or requirements the company must comply with and adhere to to film those designated scenes.
+Permits may also specify whether the production needs to hire police, CHP, Fire Department staff, Park Rangers, or any City employees to supervise the filming.

 So here are some other questions to ask the Location Manager: